Northwoods National Cemetery

 - Sports or recreational activities of any kind are prohibited.

-- Smoking is not allowed on the grounds, in any building, or the committal shelter.
+- Smoking and alcohol are not allowed on the grounds, in any building, or the committal shelter.

 Northwoods National Cemetery is the fourth Rural Initiative cemetery to be built by the VA's National Cemetery Administration.
 The VA purchased the land in September 2015 and awarded a contract to build the cemetery in August 2017.
 The cemetery was dedicated in August 2020.